Personal Pension Key Features Document

-The benefits you can receive are subject to UK pensions legislation.
+The CIRCA5000 Personal Pension is a pension plan that allows you to save for retirement in a tax-efficient and flexible way.
+The benefits you can receive are subject to UK pension legislation.
 This includes rules about limits on contributions that can qualify for tax relief, the earliest age you can take benefits and limits on what those benefits can be without incurring tax penalties, including the amount that can be taken as tax-free cash payments.

 Who will administer my CIRCA5000 Personal Pension?

 Seccl Custody Limited will administer your pension in accordance with the Trust Deed and Rules.
 This includes the day to day running of your pension, ranging from processing contributions, transfers, investments and paying benefits, to ensuring the pension adheres to HMRC rules and regulations.

 Is the CIRCA5000 Personal Pension a stakeholder pension?

 No. Stakeholder pensions must meet government set standards covering payments, charges and other terms and conditions.
 Stakeholder pensions are generally available and might meet your needs as well as our CIRCA5000 Personal Pension